remykarem/remykarem.github.io/books-src/cryptography-book/src/scenarios.md

    Ciphertext offers confidentiality and, depending on the encryption, may or may not offer authentication.

+   If confidentiality isn't the goal then encryption might not be appropriate.

    Using RSA encryption, it offers little to zero authentication, because we assume a public key is exposed to the world.

 - Only encrypting the HTTP payload ("confidentiality")